Skip to main content

 • Peer group support for clinicians experiencing work-related distress.

-• National webinars on critical clinical skills needed to effectively manage and treat migrant and underserved patients.
+• National webinars on critical clinical skills needed to effectively manage and treat underserved patients like people who are displaced, farmworkers, and other people who need to move.

 • Health center-wide technical assistance on how to support farmworkers.